tercen/immunophenotyping_guide/docs/4_Own_Files.md

 To make your own annotation file open the Flow **Immunophenotyping - PhenoGraph** workflow in the tutorial project.

-Open your spreadsheet program (e.g Excel)
+Open your spreadsheet program (e.g Excel).

 Name two columns as follows.

-- filename
+- filename.
-- Condition
+- Condition.

 Populate the **filename** column with the names of each of your FCS files.